 Nelson is a tiny city located in the state of Missouri.
-With a population of 150 people and just one neighborhood, Nelson is the 528th largest community in Missouri.
-Much of the housing stock in Nelson was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 149 people and just one neighborhood, Nelson is the 528th largest community in Missouri.
+Nelson has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Nelson is a blue-collar town, with 62.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Nelson is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Nelson who work in office and administrative support (25.00%), food service (8.33%), and sales jobs (4.17%).